 - If the animal work involves USDA-covered species, the last two USDA inspection reports.

-Once the Northwestern IACUC reciprocal protocol review is complete, the IACUC Office will initiate an IACUC Agreement with the IACUC of the collaborating institution that establishes animal oversight, animal ownership, and IACUC responsibilities.
+Once the Northwestern IACUC reciprocal and congruency protocol review is complete, the IACUC Office will initiate an IACUC Agreement with the IACUC of the collaborating institution that establishes animal oversight, animal ownership, and IACUC responsibilities.

 Please refer to the Sub-K Portal guide for instructions on how to use this system.